katsukixyz/cs3803-final/docs/03-Module 2: Navigating the GitHub Platform/branching-video.md

+---
+title: "Video: How to checkout older commits and use branches"
+sidebar_position: 3
+---
 ### Video Tutorial on Branching and Merging

 This section includes a video tutorial on how to effectively manage branches and merge them, which are crucial practices for collaborative development.